When you have peripheral neuropathy caused by diabetes, your feet and skin need extra care and attention.

-Very small, repetitive injuries to the feet -- like those caused by poorly fitting shoes -- can lead to bigger problems, says Tom Elasy, MD, MPH, a diabetes researcher at the Diabetes Center at Vanderbilt University in Nashville, Tenn.
-"Calluses, blisters, sores, infections, and foot ulcers may appear on numb areas of the foot, because pressure or injury goes unnoticed.
-This happens simply because you can't feel the problem."
+Very small, repetitive injuries to the feet -- like those caused by poorly fitting shoes -- can lead to bigger problems, experts say.
+That's because problems such as calluses, blisters, sores, infections, and foot ulcers often appear on areas of the foot that are numb and pressure or injury may go unnoticed.

 Also, people with uncontrolled diabetes have a hard time fighting infections.
 They may also have poor circulation that can lead to problems with healing.
 That means a minor cut in the skin could become an ulcer or develop into a serious infection.
 With good foot care, you can prevent most of these problems.